BrightspaceUI/lms-context-provider/README.md

 #### Framed Clients

 When working with a client inside an iframe, the host page needs to explicitly allow that iframe.
 To do this, import and execute `allowFrame` from the host page.
 The host must already be initialized.
 The first argument must be the iframe element itself.
 The second argument should be the expected origin.
-Requests from clients within iframes that have not explicitly bene allowed or that come from a different origin will be ignored.
+Requests from clients within iframes that have not explicitly been allowed or that come from a different origin will be ignored.

 ```js
 import { allowFrame } from '@d2l/lms-context-provider/host.js';